josh-collinsworth/joco-sveltekit/src/lib/content/posts/glove80-first-impressions.md

 </figure>

 Even within the nested rabbit hole of ergonomic mechanical keyboards, however, neither the [Glove80](https://www.moergo.com/collections/glove80-keyboards) nor its maker, a New Zealand company called [MoErgo](https://www.moergo.com/), are likely to be among the main names you've heard of.
-Generally, it seems like [Kinesis](https://kinesis-ergo.com/) and [ZSA](https://www.zsa.io/) have the largest mindshare in the space (though there are others, like [Cloud Nine](https://cloudnineergo.com/), [Dygma](https://dygma.com/) and [UHK](https://ultimatehackingkeyboard.com/)).
+Generally, it seems like [Kinesis](https://kinesis-ergo.com/) and [ZSA](https://www.zsa.io/) have the largest mindshare in the space (though there are others, like [Cloud Nine](https://cloudnineergo.com/), [Dygma](https://dygma.com/) and UGL, maker of the [UHK](https://ultimatehackingkeyboard.com/)).

-Nearly as I can tell, the MoErgo Glove80 is a dark horse; just finding reviews for it was challenging.
-I can't help but wonder how much of that is due to MoErgo's website design; their store has a highly dated and not particularly professional look and feel.
+Nearly as I can tell, the MoErgo Glove80 is a dark horse—or at least, it was until recently.
+Just finding reviews for it was challenging.
+The designer in me can't help but wonder how much of that may be due to MoErgo's website design; their store has a pretty dated, somewhat amateurish look and feel.
 It's definitely not a storefront that inspires confidence in the product, as far as aesthetics go.

 <CalloutPlusQuote>